jsong022/rgb-color-game/README.txt

 	Easy: 3 choices
 	Normal: 6 Choices
 	Hard: 9 Choices

-To Add:
+- Made it not an eyesore using some CSS
-- Make it look pretty (get some CSS & Bootstrap practice)
+- Added some simple fade animations to the game

 Author: Jay Song
 Date: 11/30/2017